witnet/witnet-rust/docs/architecture/managers/connections-manager.md

 - Send a `ConnectAddr` message to the [`Resolver`][resolver] actor to connect to the requested peer address
 - Handle the result:
-    - If error, do nothing but log it
+    - If an error is returned, do nothing but log it
-    - If success, request the creation of an `Outbound` session to the `SessionsManager`
+    - If successful, request the creation of an `Outbound` session to the `SessionsManager`

 ```rust
 /// Method to handle the OutboundTcpConnect message